-Anyone who wants to practice law must earn a Juris Doctorate (JD), and then take and pass the Bar Exam.
-This test is difficult, and the effort required to do well is substantial, but the rewards are limitless and long-term.
+Anyone who wants to practice law must earn a Juris Doctorate (JD), then take and pass the Bar Exam.
+This test is difficult, and the effort required for JD students to do well is substantial, but the rewards are limitless and long-term.
 The American Bar Association ensures a baseline quality standard of legal education within the United States by accrediting all law schools in the country.
-For those pursuing a law degree or certification, there are a wide variety of ABA-accredited law schools available to attend.
-For those with busy schedules and commitments outside of their education, earning a convenient online form of your Juris Doctorate is the best route to take.
+There are a wide variety of ABA-accredited law schools available to attend for those pursuing a law degree or certification.
+For those with busy schedules and commitments outside of their education, earning a convenient online form of your Juris Doctorate may be the best route to take.

-Earning this virtual degree is an excellent choice for students who aspire to practice law.
-Unfortunately, however, California is the only state that allows online law school graduates to take the Bar exam.
-Once they pass, they are licensed to practice law anywhere within California.
-If you do not plan to practice law in California, you will need to attend a brick-and-mortar law school on-location, as has historically been required.
+Unfortunately, California is the only state that allows online law school graduates to take the Bar Exam.
+Once you pass, you will be licensed to practice law anywhere in California.
+If you do not plan to practice law in California, you will need to attend a brick-and-mortar law school in person.

 The Best Affordable Online Law Schools ranking is based on four main data points in four categories: